 From losing muscle mass, decreased flexibility, compromised balance, old injuries and medical issues, training senior clients may require a more intricate approach and a different workout regimen compared to your younger clients.
-Training your senior clients aged 65+ doesn’t have to be complicated.
+Training elderly clients aged 65+ doesn’t have to be complicated.
 We’ve come up with 11 key points for you to consider.

-1) Start With a Comprehensive Assessment
+1) Start with a Comprehensive Assessment

 When you have a senior prospect reach out to you, the first 30-minute to 1-hour consultation is extremely important.
 During this time, it’s crucial that you take a lot of notes regarding their past injuries, health, goals, previous exercise experience, as well as putting them through a Functional Movement Screen (FMS).